What is a Chief Executive?

 - Negotiate or approve contracts and agreements

 - Analyze financial statements, sales reports, and other performance indicators

 - Identify places to cut costs and to improve performance, policies, and programs

 Each and every chief executive (whether in a small or large organization) has their own unique way of doing things.
-However, there are specific qualities that can make a 'good' chief executive - become a 'great' one:
+However, there are specific qualities that can make a 'good' chief executive - become a 'great' one.

-- Great chief executives inspire others
+- inspire others

-- Great chief executives communicate well and are attentive listeners
+- communicate well and are attentive listeners

-Individuals who would like to make it their career goal to become a chief executive would do best to be specific in regards to what type of executive position they would like to achieve.
 A university degree and many years of experience is typically not enough to qualify for most executive positions.
 Choosing what avenue one wants to work in (for example: finance; administration; marketing etc.), will help to determine what position one wants to achieve and also determine how to get there.

 The following are examples of common types of chief executives:

 Chief Executive Officer (CEO)